thelegendofmario/open-scouting/README.md

 You can view the guide on how `season_fields.py` is formatted [here](/docs/Formatting_Season_Fields.md) if your contribution involves this file

+Additionally, there's a document explaining how to send notifications, use common styles, and show dialogs [here](/docs/Client_Systems.md)

 When contributing, please fork this repository (ensure you uncheck the "Copy the `main` branch only" check box, this gives you access to the `development` branch with the latest changes)

 Next, create a new branch and implement your changes.
 You can install this project locally for testing by following the steps in [Development Installation](#development-installation).
 Once you've made your changes, please open a pull request into the `development` branch, and your changes will be reviewed and merged